sergiodxa/remix-utils/README.md

 ### useGlobalLoadingState

-This hook lets you know if the global transition, if one of any active fetchers is loading, or the revalidator is running
+This hook lets you know if the global transition, if one of any active fetchers is loading, or if the revalidator is running

 ```ts
 import { useGlobalLoadingState } from "remix-utils";